 There are 15 Academic Health Science Networks (AHSNs) across England, established by NHS England in 2013 to spread innovation at pace and scale – improving health and generating economic growth.
 Each AHSN works across a distinct geography serving a different population in each region.

 AHSNs connect NHS and academic organisations, local authorities, charities and industry and provide a range of practical support to facilitate change across health and social care economies, with a clear focus on improving outcomes for patients.
 AHSNs are uniquely placed to identify and spread health innovation at pace and scale; driving the adoption and spread of innovative ideas and technologies across large populations.

 The AHSNs provide a AHSN Network Innovation Exchange, designed to support innovators at every stage of development to help them understand NHS challenges and connect them to the help they need to succeed.

-A new set of national adoption and spread programmes have been commissioned by NHS England and NHS Improvement for the period 2020-2023:
+A new set of national adoption and spread programmes have been commissioned by NHS England for the period 2020-2023: